-Dental crowns which are tooth-shaped caps are usually placed over the teeth.
-They are a covering for the tooth to restore the shape, strength, and size of the tooth while also enhancing its appearance at the same time.
-When the crowns are cemented firmly into place, they cover the entire portion of the tooth that’s visible which lie at and also above the gum line.
+Same Day Dental crowns, which are tooth-shaped caps, are usually placed over the teeth.
+They are a covering for the tooth to restore its shape, strength, and size of the tooth while also enhancing its appearance at the same time.
+When the crowns are cemented firmly into place, they cover the entire portion of the tooth that’s visible, which lie at and also above the gum line.

-There are a number of situations that may require you fixing a crown.
+Several situations may require you to fix a crown.
 Some of these include;

 - For the protection of a weak tooth (for example, from decay) from breaking or for holding parts of a cracked tooth together

 - Restoration of a tooth that is already or a tooth that has worn down severely